 A 6th-grader in Long Island, New York, chose to highlight President Trump for a class project about students’ heroes — but claims her teacher tried to talk her out of it.
+After going public about the situation, she’s received a letter from the commander-in-chief himself.

 Bella Moscato told News 12 Long Island that her teacher at Samoset Middle School in Lake Ronkonkoma, N.Y. suggested she pick another hero.